 - Version 1.8: Add v18.01 features

-- Choose your Linux edition (e.g. the Countly Community Edition or Enterprise Edition), by looking at comparison table.
+- Choose your Linux edition (e.g., the Countly Community Edition or Enterprise Edition) after having looked through this comparison table.

-- Install the server application, so it’s ready to collect data or use a preinstalled server.
+- Install the server application, so it is ready to collect data or use a preinstalled server.

 - Implement the SDK in your application for mobile analytics.

-- Put the application in your device and test, or, visit your web application so it starts sending data.
+- Put the application in your device and test or visit your web application to get it to start sending data.

-- If tests are successful, send the application to Appstore/Google Play.
+- If the tests are successful, send the application to the App Store or Google Play.

-This guide is all about an introduction to Countly.
-It expects that you already integrated mobile or web SDKs in your mobile or web environment, or that you’re ready to integrate.
+This guide is an introduction to Countly.
+It assumes that you have already integrated mobile or web SDKs in your mobile or web environment, or that you are ready to integrate.

 Other features that you may want to read in detail are as follows: